FusionAuth/fusionauth-site/site/_posts/2020-12-23-auth-facade-pattern.md

 * Between your application and the facade
 * Between the auth facade system and the upstream provider

 In the former case, you have everything you need to debug what is causing an issue for your customer.
-In the latter, you'll be leveraging the troubleshooting and bugfixing expertise of the maintainers of the auth facade system.
+In the latter, you'll be leveraging the troubleshooting and bug fixing expertise of the maintainers of the auth facade system.
 In either case, separating the concerns makes it easier to track down issues.

 You'll want a responsive team behind the auth facade system when issues arise.
 You don't want to keep your customers waiting for a fix.

 ## Deployable auth system

 When evaluating auth facade solutions, make sure you can deploy the system providing the facade into a variety of customer environments.
-This rules out any typical SaaS solutions, unles the SaaS provider deploys into their network.
-Being able to support airgapped or isolated networks can be a strong differentiator for your application, especially if it accesses sensitive data.
+This rules out any typical SaaS solutions, unless the SaaS provider deploys into their network.
+Being able to support air gapped or isolated networks can be a strong differentiator for your application, especially if it accesses sensitive data.

 Ensure your application and the auth facade system are deployable using the same technologies.
 Doing so decreases installation complexity.
 Depending on customers' needs, you may want to deploy in a unix friendly package such as an RPM or DEB, a generic software package like a zip file, or, for the cutting edge clients using kubernetes, a container solution such as Docker.